htmlcenterhq/unstrapped/readme.md

 - Provides tools and best practices to minify JS/CSS to improve site speed.
 - Includes continuous integration setup to speedup the testing and developer productivity.

+## How

+### Composer

+Composer is used to manage libraries for PHP code queslity and Wordpress coding standards.
+In order to install all relevant composer dependencies make sure you have [composer installed on development machine](https://getcomposer.org/doc/00-intro.md).
+And run the following

+    composer install
+    ./vendor/bin/phpcs -p -s -n . --standard=./phpcs.xml

 ## License

 Strapped WordPress theme, Copyright 2019 Saulius Zukauskas.